ma-sharifi/Battleship/README.md

 It handles the player's turn, and after successful action, it will change the turn.

 #### GameIdNeeded
-If a player does not present the game id they can't play the game.
+If a player does not present the game, id they can't play the game.
 A game will be represented by a game id.
 This aspect handles this part.
-Because most of the methods need this validation, for the sake of simplicity I put it in aspect.
+Because most of the methods need this validation, for the sake of simplicity, maintainability and SOLID principal (Single responsibility), I put it in aspect.

 #### FlowControllerNeeded
 It controls the flow of the gameplay.
 The player can't call fire before joining the game.